Party-of-Five/gitDrunk/README.md

 <h2>⚓ Acceptance Criteria</h2>

-- GIVEN I am using a daily planner to create a schedule
+- GIVEN I am looking to make a cocktail
-- WHEN I open the planner
+- WHEN I open the app
-- THEN the current day is displayed at the top of the calendar
+- THEN I am given the option of 3 pages

+- WHEN I want to search by ingredients
+- THEN I can enter what I have

+- WHEN I click submit
+- THEN I am given a list of possible cocktails

+- WHEN I choose the cocktail I want
+- THEN I am given the recipe and photo

+- WHEN I want a specific cocktail
+- THEN I can search the cocktail name

+- WHEN I search a specific cocktail
+- THEN I am given the recipe and photo

+- WHEN I want a random cocktail
+- THEN I am given 5 base liqour options

-- WHEN I scroll down
+- WHEN I click my preferred liquor
-- THEN I am presented with timeblocks for standard business hours
+- THEN I am given a random cocktail recipe using that liquor

 <h2>🎉 The following animation demonstrates the application functionality:</h2>